ionic-team/stencil-site/docs-md/basics/decorators.md

 Stencil does not actively perform change detection.
 In order to trigger an efficient re-render, use the `@State` decorator to update the local state and trigger a re-render.

-The example below WILL NOT trigger a re-render
+The example below WILL NOT trigger a re-render:

 ```typescript
 import { State } from '@stencil/core';